-John Waters is President of the Company and has held that position since April 2019.
-Mr. Waters has been with ConMet for 27 years and previously served in various leadership roles including Interim President, Senior Vice President of Sales and Operations, and Chief Financial Officer.
-Prior to ConMet, he was Corporate Controller at Aptec Computer Systems and Manager with Deloitte and Touche.
+John Waters is President of ConMet and has held that position since April 2019.
+Mr. Waters has been with ConMet for 27 years and previously served in various leadership roles including Chief Financial Officer, Senior Vice President of Sales and Operations, and Vice President and General Manager Metals Division.
+Prior to ConMet, he held financial leadership positions in the technology industry and in public accounting with Deloitte and Touche.
 Mr. Waters earned an Accounting degree from Oregon State University.

 Beto Dantas has been the Chief Technology and Innovation Officer at ConMet since 2019, but he first joined the company in 2015 as the Vice President of Marketing, Strategy, and Innovation.
 Previously, Mr. Dantas spent 10 years at Flextronics International where he held several positions, most recently including Vice President of Innovation and New Ventures.
 Mr. Dantas attended Oregon State University where he received a B.S. in Chemical Engineering and graduated cum laude, with honors.
 In 2016, the university presented him with the prestigious “Council of Outstanding Early Career Engineers” award, which is given to distinguished graduates who have been identified as future leaders.